knela96/Static_Code_Analysis/README.md

 <div style="text-align:center"><img src="https://raw.githubusercontent.com/knela96/Static-Code-Analysis/master/Images/Installation10.JPG" alt=""/></div>

 Go to _View->Library Editor_ and open the .cfg you have created.
 You can create some rules for the functions you insert in this list, saying how many arguments it takes and the expected types they are or if it has to return something or not.
 If in your code you have the function and it is wrong, it will jump an give you an error.

+# TODOs

+Download the file and extract it to start the TODO exercises:

+## TODO 1

+Configure the Cppcheck GUI version;

+## TODO 2

+Create a rule that checks if the function doSomething don't receive any pointer.

+## TODO 3

+Fix j1Audio.cpp

+## TODO 4

+Fix Pathfinding.h and Pathfinding.cpp

+## TODO 5

+Fix j1Map.cpp (remember, if you are 100% sure it is ok, suppress the error)